braillescreen/terraform-testing/readme.md

 This is a little place where I set up a basic Terraform configuration.
 I will share the resources I used below, and try to explain problems I had to solve in the process too.

+Please note: If you use this at the very second, it will download an image of Ubuntu 12, of all things.
+I will find a new AMI soon, but if you use this for anything serious...
+You will have to run do-release-upgrade.
+Sounds fun, yeah?

 ## What does this configuration do?
 * Creates a basic Ubuntu image in the AWS (Amazon Web Services) cloud.
 * Creates a basic network allowing SSH access.